jtmb/cloudflare-ip-checker/readme.md

     jtmb92/cloudflare-ip-checker
 ```
 ### Running on docker-compose
-Run on docker compose (this is the reccomened way) by running the command "docker compose up -d"
+Run on Docker Compose (this is the recommended way) by running the command "docker compose up -d".
 ```yaml
     version: '3.8'